pongr/greymatter/README.md

 Grey Matter ships with an example [LogMailet and LogActor](https://github.com/pongr/greymatter/blob/master/src/main/scala/LogMailet.scala) (guess what they do...).
 Here are some simple commands to [set up a James 3.0 mail server](http://james.apache.org/server/3/quick-start.html) on EC2 that sends all incoming email through LogMailet to LogActor:

 ```
-#Run an ec2 instance with port 25 open to 0.0.0.0/0 (for SMTP) and port 22 open to your IP (for SSH), for example:
+#Run an Ubuntu 12.04 64-bit ec2 instance with port 25 open to 0.0.0.0/0 (for SMTP) and port 22 open to your IP (for SSH), for example:
-ec2run ami-1aad5273 -k your-key -t m1.large -g your-smtp-group -g your-ssh-group
+ec2run ami-0145d268 -k your-key -t m1.large -g your-smtp-group -g your-ssh-group

 #Set up your DNS like this:
  - your.domain.com MX 10 mail.your.domain.com